Blog

 Generational transition: a crucial challenge for the future of Italian SMEs

-A country of elderly entrepreneurs
+A country of aging entrepreneurs

-The generational transition: a complex process
+Generational transition: a complex process

 The importance of planning